-Wood costs in the fourth quarter are expected to remain roughly at the same level as in the first quarter.
+Metsä Board's paperboard deliveries in the second quarter of the year are expected to remain roughly at the same level as in the first quarter.

 The prices of folding boxboard in local currencies are expected to remain stable.
 The company is continuing its measures to improve the average price of folding boxboard by optimising the sales mix.
 The weakened demand may have a negative impact on the average price of linerboard sales.

 Global demand for pulp is expected to remain at the current level for the next few months.
 Several maintenance shutdowns will take place at pulp mills during the second quarter, which will reduce supply to some degree.
 Pulp inventories are expected to remain unchanged or to decline slightly.